Lachie1011/fleet-manager/README.md

 # fleet-manager
-Fleet manager is designed to be a lite application that displays the only the critical information relating to an operation or "mission".
+Fleet manager is designed to be a lite application that displays only the critical information relating to an operation or "mission".

 ## What it does
 The application displays key information such as a vehicle's location, callsign, and status onto a gridmap of the relevant mission area.